B-Eells/Cyclistic-Case-Study/README.md

  * If we could determine which riders bought enough day passes that they would have saved money by buying an annual pass, we could market to them accordingly.
  * If we knew which casual riders exhibited behavior that closely aligned with member behavior, we could market to them accordingly.
  * If we knew which attractions casual riders have and have not been to, we could market to them accordingly.
+ * If we knew which casual riders had local addresses vs. live out of town, we could focus our marketing on locals.
 5. Partnering with attractions to bundle offerings seems like an obvious strategy here.
 For example, if Cyclistic were able to offer discounts to key attractions that visitors would likely see over the course of multiple days, they could create Cyclistic membership bundles around that.
 6. Partner with hotels.
 Based on the touristy activity of casual riders, hotels are likely where many casual riders make a decision to seek out Cyclistic.
 Perhaps the aforementioned packages and incentives, along with positive reviews, can be promoted by local hotels who want their guests to have a great time in Chicago.

-## Share
+## Step 5: Share

 Refernce: [Tableau Workbook](https://public.tableau.com/views/CyclisticCaseStudy_17719741439370/TopEndLocations?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ### Total Ride Volume

+**Trends/Relationships:** Annual members comprised 64% of all rides, casual riders comprised 36%.

-**Insight:** From a percent of total perspective, it appears to be a reasonable endeavor to convert casual riders to annual members.
+**Insights:** From a percent of total perspective, it appears to be a reasonable endeavor to convert casual riders to annual members.
 If casual riders were a very slim minority (5% for example) or an overwheling majority (95% for example), conversions may not be where we want to focus our efforts.

 <img width="80%" alt="Total Rides 2024" src="https://github.com/user-attachments/assets/1366e4fc-23e5-4ffa-a176-8868f2729f57" />

 ### Ride Volume by Month

-The monthly trend for both segments is almost identical.
+**Trends/Relationships:** The monthly trend for both segments is almost identical.
 Usage climbs in the Spring, peaks during summer and declines in the fall, showing a very similar trend.
-A quick look at historical weather patterns for Chicago reveals that usage corresponds with the historically warmer months. **Insights:** although this data does not show a difference in usage trends between the two rider types, peak usage months is important data that should be considered when targeting our marketing.
+A quick look at historical weather patterns for Chicago reveals that usage corresponds with the historically warmer months.

+**Insights:** although this data does not show a difference in usage trends between the two rider types, peak usage months is important data that should be considered when targeting our marketing.

 <img width="80%" alt="Rides per Month" src="https://github.com/user-attachments/assets/da2b123e-a7f6-4d78-85ae-cc7e290c9827" />